CLARIAH/hhucap/docs/sample.md

 - Nieuwe Tilburgsche Courant
 - Leeuwarder Courant

-This set reflects General, Liberal, Catholoc and Lower, Middle and Higher social classes as well national and regional newspapers from different parts of the country.
+This set reflects General, Liberal, Catholic and Lower, Middle and Higher social classes as well national and regional newspapers from different parts of the country.